Song and Dance: 1985 Broadway

 In anticipation of a Broadway run, director and lyricist Richard Maltby Jr. was approached to adapt the first act for an American audience.
 The Broadway production, choreographed by Peter Martins, opened on September 18, 1985 at the Royale Theatre conducted by John Mauceri, and closed on November 8, 1986, after 474 performances and seventeen previews.
 Bernadette Peters starred in Song for nearly thirteen months; she was succeeded by Betty Buckley for the final four weeks.
 Dance featured Christopher d'Amboise and Gregg Burge.
 Amongst the many changes to the show, the characters were all given names, with 'the girl' now known as Emma.

-Singer-songwriter Melissa Manchester starred in a subsequent 6-month US national tour of the show in 1987, starting in Dallas, Texas and ending in Tampa, Florida.
+Singer-songwriter Melissa Manchester starred in a subsequent six-month US national tour of the show in 1987, starting in Dallas, Texas and ending in Tampa, Florida.

 The Broadway production received eight Tony Award nominations, with Peters winning the award for Best Actress in a Musical.

 The recording of the Broadway production, featuring Peters in the entire first act but none of the music from second act, was recorded in 1985 by RCA Victor.

 Synopsis

-Song focuses on an English girl who has recently arrived in New York.
+Song focuses on an English girl who has recently arrived in New York City.
 Following an argument with her boyfriend, they decide to break up.
 She writes to her mother in England about what happened, and that she has met a new man, Hollywood producer Sheldon Bloom, with whom she travels to California.
 She eventually realizes that Sheldon has only been using her as a trophy, and she ends things once and for all.

 The woman returns to New York disappointed and meets a younger man who she finds more fulfilling.
 When he has to leave on a business trip, the woman can't bear to let him go.
 Her friend later comes over to tell her about the man's infidelity, and she asks him for the truth.

 Depressed, the woman walks through the city streets.
 She meets a married man and reflects on whether their affair is wrong.
 The married man comes by to confess his love; however, she realizes that she has been using him.
 In the end she decides that it was not the end of the world to have no one.

 Dance explores the story of the younger man, his various relationships and his commitment issues.
 At the end, the man sees the woman, and they make up, joining both at last in Song and Dance.